symsymmas/leremsesh-content/personnalite/homme/sportif/athlete/tarama/nord/etats-unis/jesse-owens.md

 * Adolf HITLER ;
 * Franklin Delano ROOSEVELT.

-Voyant que le président ne prenait pas cas de sa prouesse, *Jesse OWENS* dit :
+Voyant que le président ne prenait pas cas de sa prouesse, *Jesse OWENS* dit lors d'un speech à Baltimore, au Maryland (2 Octobre 1936)[^4] :

 > « While at the Olympic Games, I had the opportunity to meet the King of England.
 I had the opportunity to wave at Hitler, and I had the opportunity to talk with the King of Sweden, and some of the greatest men in Europe.
 Some people say Hitler snubbed me.
 But I tell you, Hitler didn't snub me—it was our president who snubbed me.
 The president didn't even send me a telegram.
 I am not knocking the President.
 Remember, I am not a politician.
 But remember that the President did not send me a message of congratulations because people said he was too busy. »
 >